ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 Identity proxy is an intermediary that can inspect, replace or augment workload identity and security context information.
 Identity proxy can be a capability of a transparent network service, such as a security gateway, or it can be implemented in a service performing explicit connection processing, such as an ingress gateway or a Content Delivery Network (CDN) service.
 Identity proxy MAY introduce additional context based on source identifier, communication properties and administrative policy.
 This context MAY be communicated as a transaction token {{I-D.ietf-oauth-transaction-tokens}}.

-* Remote Attestation
+* Attestation

-The term "attestation", as defined in {{?RFC9683}}, refers to the process of generating and evaluating remote attestation Evidence. {{!RFC9334}} describes Evidence and the different communication patterns.
+The term "attestation" refers to the process of one peer in a communication (known as an "attester") generating attestation evidence, and providing that to a communication peer -- the "relying party", who may request verification of the supplied evidence from a "verifier". {{!RFC9334}} describes evidence and some of the different communication patterns.
+Attestation in WIMSE is intentionally defined quite broadly, as it may be implemented in several ways that, while compatible with the definitions and architectures described in {{!RFC9334}}, and here, do not rely on any specific implementation, or any specific communication protocol.

 * Workload Identity Credential